GE2025: PAP to field 4 newcomers in 5-member Aljunied GRC

 The others are: unionist Jagathishwaran Rajo, 37; managing director of urban planning consultancy Daniel Liu, 40; company director Adrian Ang, 41; and dental surgeon Faisal Abdul Aziz, 37.

+Ms Chan, who is the team leader, highlighted seniors' issues as one key thing to address in the constituency, such as tapping on the potential of seniors who have retired but still have much to offer as they are well-educated, healthy and able.

-Ms Chan said they will focus on addressing seniors’ issues, which will then have a trickle-on impact on the wellbeing of their families and the wider community.
+Focusing on the seniors will also have a trickle-on impact on the well-being of their families and the wider community, she said.

 Also at Sunday’s launch was Education Minister Chan Chun Sing and former Cabinet minister Lim Boon Heng, who was the former party chairman and advises the PAP Aljunied team.

-He added that the election is about voting in people who can take care of residents locally, govern nationally, and also represent Singapore well globally.
+He said that every contest is about electing people with integrity and commitment who can take care of residents locally, govern nationally, and also represent Singapore well globally.

 The boundaries of Aljunied GRC were redrawn in the latest electoral map review, the first time it was altered since 2011, when it became the first GRC to be won by the opposition.